stefan22/phpIntro/MySQL/MySql intro.md

 		mysql> INSERT INTO page (subject_id, menu_name, position, visible, content) VALUES (1, 'Our Mission',1, 1, 'Our mission has always been ...');

+		mysql> INSERT INTO page (subject_id, menu_name, position, visible, content) VALUES (1, 'Our History',2, 1, 'founded in 1589 by two random people ...');